andrew-pyle/orange-pi-hadoop-cluster/index.md

 ```
 The authenticity of host 'namenode2 (192.168.0.110)' can't be established.
 ECDSA key fingerprint is xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx.
-Are you sure you want to continue connecting (yes/no)? yes
+Are you sure you want to continue connecting (yes/no)?
 ```
 Enter yes.